3 Squadron Stories

-Liberator 'M' of No.86 RAF Squadron was patrolling around convoy HX265, south-west of Iceland, when it spotted U-280.
+Liberator 'M' of No.86 RAF Squadron was patrolling around convoy HX265, south-west of Iceland, when the crew spotted U-280.
 The Australian pilot, Flight Lieutenant Jack Bookless, delivered two depth-charge attacks while his men fought intense gun duels with U-280's flak crews.
 One of the Liberator's engines was crippled in the exchange.
 U-280 submerged on an even keel, apparently only damaged, but it must have soon afterwards foundered with all hands.
-For the next hour after this encounter, Bookless resolutely ignored the damage accrued by his aircraft and stayed on patrol to safeguard the convoy.
+For the next hour following this encounter, Bookless disregarded the damage accrued by his aircraft and stayed on patrol to safeguard the convoy.

 8 January 1944

 During a midwinter 'Percussion' patrol in the Bay of Biscay, Sunderland 'U' of 10 Squadron RAAF spotted U-426, outward bound at a distance of 12 miles, in excellent visibility.
 Confidently remaining on the surface, U-426 opened fire at five miles with its daunting armament of an automatic 30mm gun and 4x20mm cannon.
 Flying Officer J. P. Roberts, piloting the Sunderland, closed to 1,200 yards and hosed the U-boat's gun platforms with his four fixed bow-mounted machine guns (a new armament devised by the Australians for the Sunderland).
 This caused chaos on the U-426 bridge.
 The boat was unable to further defend itself and Roberts pressed home an accurate depth-charge attack.
 U-426 was holed at the rear.
 The crew abandoned the rapidly sinking boat, but none survived the winter conditions.